rajansingh714/FlightandSearchService/README.md

 `````
-- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequlize db:create`
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
 ```

+//Below command is use for create model and migration `npx sequelize model:generate --name City --attributes name:String` `npx sequelize db:create`

 ## DB Design